nhu92/Mixed-DNA-Project/08-EstimateMixedNumber.md

 ---

 Figure out one way to give each species a probability in our final estimation based on 100 sampling table.
 The idea is, for each value, calculate the delta for `Mean + delta * SD`.
 Use the delta to check the PPV and NPV in the testing datasets.
 To do this, I need to generate a table for the confusion matrix by fine steps of delta in our testing datasets.
-Then, I can assign a number to each species a probability of True Positive or True Negative based on the pre-trained results. .
+Then, I can assign a number to each species a probability of True Positive or True Negative based on the pre-trained results.

+Also, I want to check if there are any interactions between certain species in the candidates.
+After that, I would like to make another mix that have even number for each candidate in the total pool.

+Another thing is, it's time to get back to our original mixes.
+We can try data 2 & 3 for our known and unknown species once we figure out the probability work.
+I would like to see the predicted power of the current pipeline.